andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/fade-views-inout-with-fadeable-a-swift-protocol-extension.md

 Then I create an extension to the `Fadeable` protocol and provide a simple, default implementation which will animate the alpha to 0, or to 1, depending on whether or not the client developer is fading in or out.

 Finally, I extend `UIView` to conform to `Fadeable`.
-And that&#8217;s it!
+And that's it!
 Any `UIView` instance can now fade in or out by simply calling the appropriate function:

 <pre class="lang:swift decode:true " >class ViewController: UIViewController {